javaPhpMyAdmin/Interview-2-frontend-engineer-position/README.md

 [x] Handle any potential errors that may occur.
 [x] Implement a feature that allows the user to filter the data by country.
 [x] Avoid sorting users again the data when the user is changing filter by country.
-[] Sort by clicking on the column header.
+[x] Sort by clicking on the column header.

+Bonus:
+- Use react hooks and custom hooks.
+- Refactor de code.